Mnemonic: Applications and examples

 A wide range of mnemonics are used for several purposes.
 The most commonly used mnemonics are those for lists, numerical sequences, foreign-language acquisition, and medical treatment for patients with memory deficits.

 For lists

-A common mnemonic for remembering lists is to create an easily remembered acronym, or, taking each of the initial letters of the list members, create a memorable phrase in which the words with the same acronym as the material.
-Mnemonic techniques can be applied to most memorisation of novel materials.
+A common mnemonic technique for remembering a list is to create an easily remembered acronym.
+Another is to create a memorable phrase with words which share the same first letter(s) (i.e.: the same initialism) as the list members.
+Mnemonic techniques can be applied to most memorization of novel materials.

 Some common examples for first-letter mnemonics: